You are here: Urology Textbook > Adrenal glands > Adrenal insufficiency

 - Acute adrenal crisis: clinical deterioration, fever, vomiting, abdominal pain, hypotension, lethargy.
 Synonyms: Addisonian crisis.

-- Chronic adrenal insufficiency: fatigue, weight loss, nausea and vomiting, hyperpigmentation of the skin and mucous membranes, abdominal discomfort, diarrhea, salt starvation, hypotension.
+- Chronic adrenal insufficiency: fatigue, weight loss, nausea and vomiting, hyperpigmentation of the skin and mucous membranes, abdominal discomfort, diarrhea, salt starvation, and hypotension.

 Diagnosis of Adrenal Insufficiency